riceluxs1t/mini_programming_bootcamp/README.md

 https://lit-reaches-57982.herokuapp.com/

 How To Set Up Development Environment:
+- install python 2.7
 - install pip
 - run             pip install -r "requirements.txt"
 - install virtualenvwrapper
-- create a virtualwrapper and work on it.
+- create a virtualwrapper and work on it. (type "makevirtualenv SOME_WRAPPER_NAME" to create a virtualwrapper, where SOME_WRAPPER_NAME is some name)
 - submit a pull request. and we will code-review it and merge if looks good.

 TODO:
-- add more features
+- add more features.
-- add a model so that the lectures are tracked in some form.
-- add some more tests.
+- add some more tests for python code.
-- add tests for the grading system
+- add specifically tests for the grader module
-- refactor the code for all the TODOs
+- fix for all the inline TODO comments
-- refactor the code so that the configuration and the Homework modules match up more nicely.
+- refactor the code so that all config files are managed in one place.
 - add a feature so that graded files actually show the test cases that failed.
 - add a django command that gets homework submission files off some remote storage (e.g. subversion or some s3 bucket)

 FIXME:
-- the lecture slides must be scrollable
+- the lecture slides must be scrollable (left/right and up and down)
 - most text are editable even if contenteditable set to false.
 - FIX all the static issues with javascript / css / html (i.e. Chrome javascript console doesn't display any error)
+- FIX some font inconsistency (minor)
+- FIX next lecture out of bounds issue. if it is the latest lecture, disable the next lecture UI.
-- fix the issue of pycogpg2 not being installed on my local machine.
+- fix the issue of pycogpg2 not being installed on my local machine. (a very minor issue)

 Main Page Image